AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 - Ctrl-Shift-c -- copy
 - Ctrl-Shift-v -- paste
 - Ctrl-Shift--  -- undo the last changes on cli
+- Alt-r -- undo all changes made to this line
+- Ctrl-r -- command history search: backward (hit Ctrl-r, then start typing the search word, hit Ctrl-r again to go through commands that have the search word in it)
-- Ctrl-R -- command history search
+- Ctrl-s  -- search command history furtherword (for this to work one needs to disable default suspend keys ``stty -ixon``)
 - Ctrl-u  -- remove beginning of the line, from cursor
 - Ctrl-k -- remove end of the line, from cursor
 - Ctrl-w -- remove previous word

 **Hint** ``history | grep KEYWORD``

 **Hint** Check */etc/inpurc* for some default key bindings, more can be defined *~/.inputrc*

 Initialization files
 ----
 *.bashrc* (when SSH) and *.bash_profile* (interactive login to a workstation), often a symlink from one to another.

-Here you define everything you want to be enabled when you login.
+Here you do modifications of your default environment

-**Hint** best text viewer ever -- *less*
+**Hint** best text viewer ever -- *less*  (to open a file in your EDITOR, hit *v*)

 One of the things to play with: command line prompt defined in PS1